2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-31-iac-principles.md

 }
 ```

-You can call this function until you're blue in the face, but he result will be the same each time so long as you use the same parameters.
+You can call this function until you're blue in the face, but the result will be the same each time so long as you use the same parameters.

 ``` javascript
 idempotent('Hello', 'World!')